Matterhorn Glacier Paradise Tickets

 Change at Trockener Steg for the final 3S ascent

-Here, you’ll board the modern 3S gondola—one of the highest and most advanced in the world.
-With triple-cable support and panoramic glass windows, this section offers a stable, silent glide up to 3,883 meters with the Matterhorn towering beside you.
+Here, you’ll board the modern 3S gondola, one of the highest and most advanced in the world.
+With triple-cable support and panoramic glass windows, it offers a stable, silent 40-minute glide up to 3,883 meters, with the Matterhorn towering beside you.

 Step into the Glacier Palace